just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/LightsOff-Tutorial.rst

 .. raw:: html

     <p>
 	LightsOff App</i></b> is a variation of the classic Whack-a-Mole game  -- this one promoting the socially useful message of saving electricity.
-In the game, a light bulb (represented by an ImageSprite) pops up at random positions on the screen.
+In the game, a light bulb pops up at random positions on the screen.
 The player can score by touching the light bulb before it disappears and pops up in a new position.
-	<br/>This app uses animation, a clock, and randomness to move the ImageSprite around the canvas.
-This tutorial guides you through the basic steps in creating the animation.
+This tutorial guides you through the basic steps in creating the game.
 	<table><tbody>
 	<tr><td valign="top">
 		<!--